15 Cool Things to Do in Melbourne, Victoria in 3 Days

 Flinders Street Station from 1909, designed by James Fawcett, is a landmark in Melbourne | Photo: Travel In Culture

-Before lunch you may also want to include a visit to the Immigration Museum – just opposite Flinders Street Station/Queens Bridge Station.
+Before lunch, you may also want to visit the Immigration Museum, located just opposite Flinders Street Station and Queens Bridge Station.

 The residents in Melbourne today come from about 200 countries and territories, and there is a pronounced diversity of languages and faiths (more than 200 languages and more than 100 religious faiths).

-If you want to get some more insight into the diverse cultural backgrounds, a visit to the Immigration Museum is really obvious.
-It tells from a personal point of view the story of some of the people and cultures that have immigrated to Victoria and influenced Melbourne – contributing to the diversity of the city today.
+If you want to gain deeper insight into Melbourne’s diverse cultural backgrounds, a visit to the Immigration Museum is an obvious choice.
+Through personal stories, it highlights the experiences of people and cultures that have immigrated to Victoria and helped shape the city’s vibrant diversity today.

-Look a bit around – the Bourke Street Mall is also a cherished place for street performers!
+Look around — Bourke Street Mall is also popular for its talented street performers!

-You may for instance pass through the Centreway Arcade between Flinders Lane and Collins Street – a real gem!
-Since it is definitely lunch time by now, you can look for a favourable lunch option here or in the neighbouring laneways!
-Don’t deprive yourself of trying a cup of premier coffee in one of Melbourne’s quirky cafés – which the city is world-renowned for.
+You might, for instance, wander through the Centreway Arcade between Flinders Lane and Collins Street — a hidden gem!
+Since it is likely lunchtime by now, explore lunch options here or in the nearby laneways.
+And do not miss the chance to try a cup of premier coffee in one of Melbourne’s quirky cafés — the city is world-renowned for its coffee culture.

 The National Gallery features impressive collections of 75,000 pieces of art | Photo: Travel In Culture

-After the museum visit you will walk over to the Royal Botanic Gardens, founded in 1846 on the Yarra River southern bank.
-Today, it is a garden featuring more than 8,500 plant species from countries all over the world.
-With 30 living plant collections, climate zones all over the world are represented.
-In the Australian section, you can explore different landscapes like bushland, wetlands, woodlands and heath.
-This city oasis draws nearly 2 million visitors annually!
+After your museum visit, take a stroll over to the Royal Botanic Gardens, founded in 1846 on the southern bank of the Yarra River.
+Today, this stunning garden is home to over 8,500 plant species from around the world, representing various climate zones across 30 living plant collections.
+In the Australian section, you can explore diverse landscapes, including bushland, wetlands, woodlands, and heath.
+With nearly 2 million visitors annually, it is a serene city oasis.

-The Royal Botanic Gardens Victoria is one of the sites in Melbourne where you can easily chill for a few hours.
-It offers Free Guided Walks, an Aboriginal Heritage Walk, Garden Explorer bus and so much more.
-Before coming, check out the website for the current activities!
+The Royal Botanic Gardens Victoria is the perfect spot to relax for a few hours.
+It offers Free Guided Walks, an Aboriginal Heritage Walk, a Garden Explorer bus, and much more.
+Be sure to check the website for the latest activities before your visit!

-In the evening you will find yourself back in the bustling Melbourne CBD where you will look for a tempting dinner place!
+In the evening, you will find yourself back in the lively Melbourne CBD, where you will be on the lookout for a tempting spot for dinner!

 1-day itinerary for Magnetic Island